EasyIME/PIME/README.md

+# بسم الله الرحمان الرحيم
+# In the name of Allah, the Ever Merciful, Dispenser of Mercy

+Arabic (including its dialects) is a language spoken by roughly 440 million native speakers.
+It is also the language of the Qur'an which extends the importance of this language to almost a quarter of the world's population.
+Though one of the main purposes of IMEs are to cater to languages with characters that exceed the number of keys on a keyboard, many people, including native arabic speakers do not have access to keyboards with Arabic characters.
+This is the case even though arabic keyboard layouts exist.
+In order to ease the lives of everyone who needs to type in Arabic using non-Arabic keyboard layouts.

 # arabic-ime is a Arabic IME based on the PIME project

 Arabic support is not yet implemented, changes coming soon.